RTU-ipasums/PhoSys/README.md

 5. Final frame number.
 Determines the final frame to which the simulation will generate.
 This can be set manually or by pressing play again after the simulation reaches the final frame, in which case it will keep generating forever

 ## Backend API design
 The backend uses the [Flask](https://flask.palletsprojects.com) python web framework and the [Socket.io](https://socket.io) library to make an API that continuously sends data to the client with the WebSocket API.
-Additionally [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is used to serve this API and [nginx](https://www.nginx.com/) is used for routing.
+Additionally, [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is used to serve this API and [nginx](https://www.nginx.com/) is used for routing.
 The whole application is containerized with [Docker](https://docs.docker.com) and [Docker compose](https://docs.docker.com/compose/).
 The API is hosted on [Cloudflare](https://www.cloudflare.com/).

 When the server receives the JSON object with the information about placement of objects, it parses this data and starts the FDTD simulation.
 As mentioned before the server uses an electromagnetic FDTD simulation based on [Flaport's](https://github.com/flaport) [fdtd](https://github.com/flaport/fdtd) library.
 More information on how the simulation works is available on the library's GitHub page.